BinduLogic/bn-ansi-to-unicode/README.md

-# Bijoy ANSI to Unicode converter NPM package.
+# Bijoy ANSI to Unicode converter

 Typescript Bangla text ANSI (Bijoy) to Unicode format converter.
 The original author of this was @codesigntheory and package source code was unavailable on Github.